allegient-labs/bootcamp-refactoring/README.md

 - Prefer duplication over the wrong abstraction
 - Reach for open/closed
 - (Kent Beck) make the change easy (this might be hard), then make the easy change
-- make small things!
-Objects with a single responsibility
+- Make small things!
+Small methods and small objects are the key to clean code
 - Embrace SOLID principles - they are the rules of OO design
 - Intermediate refactorings often make code more complicated.
 Trust the process.